 • Private notes in your possession that are not accessible or revealed to any other persons and are not stored in the student's record • Medical records • Employment records when employment is not contingent on being a student, provided the record is used only in relation to the individual's employment • Records created and maintained by a law enforcement unit used only for that purpose, is revealed only to law enforcement agencies of the same jurisdiction, and the enforcement unit does not have access to education records • Information obtained when a person is no longer a student (i.e., alumni records) and does not relate to the person as a student.

 How does FERPA affect letters of recommendation?
 Writing a letter of recommendation may require express, written permission from the student to allow you 1) to access the student's educational records and 2) to disclose confidential information about the student to a third party.
 A faculty member, or any other appropriate University official, may not disclose confidential information from a student's educational records to a third party without express, written permission from the student.
-Click here for a form to be completed by a student requesting a letter of recommendation from a staff or faculty member.
+Students can submit a FERPA Release for Reference Request form to be completed by the student requesting a letter of recommendation from a staff or faculty member.

 What information may I disclose to parents?
 Without the express, written permission of the student, parents, like all other third parties, may have access only to the student's directory information.
 Students who wish to authorize a faculty member or university official to speak with an individual on their behalf need to complete a FERPA Permission to Release Non-Public Information form.
 If a student has restricted his or her directory information, then directory information is also considered confidential.